n-fisher/PriorityClean-Mod/README.md

 This mod for Rimworld adds cleaning sterile tiles or specific rooms as a specific work type.
 Can specify keeping rooms that matter clean before cleaning all other tiles.

 ## Updates
+Sep 8 2018
+B19 Update

+May 1 2018
+Update to fix this mod not letting colonists clean anything other than priority tiles.
+Sorry!
+Thanks @Uuugggg

+Apr 15 2018
+Fix bug where a disabled priority room would disable any sterile tiles from being included in 'clean all tiles'.
+Updated setting text for accuracy.

 Feb 17 2018
 Add mod settings to specify which rooms to priority clean